 It wasn’t easy to choose between the items on the menu, but we both decided to order the Two-Meat Plate with Prime Beef Brisket as our primary choice.
 I added the succulent Chicken Wings to my plate.

 Prepared in a Lang BBQ Smoker and using red oak wood only, barbecued smoking is a very Southern thing.
 The smoking practice dates back to pre-colonial times.
-Smoke cooking is where the meat, usually pork, is cooked for about eighteen hours over an indirect fire.
+Smoke cooking is where the meat, usual pork, is cooked for about eighteen hours over an indirect fire.

 Swig and Swine rub a spice mixture and smear some mustard and vinegar on the meat before and during smoking.
 After the meal, I visited the smoking room where three attendants kept the fires and smokers going around the clock.